loveisacat/CasualRL/README.md

 # CasualRL
-The code for casualRL experiment
+The code for CasualRL experiment